-The GTX Series of gable truss buildings is well suited for large warehouses, storage buildings, as well as vehicle and equipment storage facilities.
-Our engineered fabric structures can be equipped with vehicle exhaust systems to allow for the safe loading and unloading of tractor trailers.
+The GTX Series of gable truss buildings is well suited for large warehouses, storage buildings, and equipment storage facilities.
+All engineered fabric structures can be equipped with exhaust systems to allow for the safe loading and unloading of tractor trailers.

 For smaller applications, the GBX Series is available from 8' wide to 30' wide.

-With the help of Alaska Structures’ industry-leading design services, you can customize your on-site storage buildings to match the needs of your processing and packing plant.
+With our industry-leading designs, you can customize your on-site storage buildings to fit the needs of your processing plant.

 Cold and Dry Storage Facilities for Processing Plants

-Alaska Structures provides fabric buildings that can be insulated and temperature-controlled to create cold and dry storage facilities for processing plants.
+Alaska Structures provide fabric buildings insulated and temperature-controlled to create cold and dry storage facilities for processing plants.

 Workshop and Maintenance Facilities

-It’s a more robust version of the GBX Series and can be used as a standalone structure or part of a larger building system.
-The HGX series is easily reconfigured and a relocatable building, allowing you to create separate facilities to transport ill or unfit livestock away from the healthier groups.
+It’s a version of the GBX Series and can be used as a standalone structure or a part of a building system.
+The HGX series is easily reconfigured and a relocatable building.
+Allowing you to create separate facilities to transport ill or unfit livestock away from the healthier groups.